zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Additional level of indirection, size of additional pointer, have to use heap allocation for pimpl;
 Needing to go through vptr and look at vtable for Interface class method call.

-Finally neither pimpl of interface classes can't get much use out of inline functions: inline needs to see function bodies (in the headers), but the point of pimpl or interface (in this instance) is to hide such details away.
+Finally neither pimpl nor interface classes can't get much use out of inline functions: inline needs to see function bodies (in the headers), but the point of pimpl or interface (in this instance) is to hide such details away.

-Don't be scared off by the runtime cost of pimpl / interface functions, use them in development where propoer.
+Don't be scared off by the runtime cost of pimpl / interface functions, use them in development where proper.

 **Takeaways**
 * The general idea behind minimizing compilation dependencies is to depend on declarations instead of definitions.
 Two approaches based on this idea are Handle classes and Interface classes
 * Library header files should exist in full and declaration-only forms.
 This applies regardless of whether templates are involved